CompGenomeLab/PHACE/README.md

 # How to Obtain PHACE Results

-Here, we assume that you have MSA, Phylogenetic Tree and ASR outputs for the protein of your interest.
-These data are produced similar to our previous approach, if you need help regarding this part, please refer to [PHACT Repository](https://github.com/CompGenomeLab/PHACT).
+Here, we assume you have MSA, a phylogenetic tree, and ASR outputs for the protein of interest.
+These data should be produced similarly to our previous approach.
+If you need assistance with this part, please refer to the [PHACT Repository](https://github.com/CompGenomeLab/PHACT).

 #### MSA1